-Information on Critical Minerals and Energy Minerals
+Information on Critical and Energy Minerals

 U.S. Department of Energy Critical Minerals Assessment (July, 2023)